Is it ok to use my Facebook personal profile page to promote my business?

 Let me explain…

-Facebook Personal Profile Pages Have a WAAAAAY Bigger Reach
+Facebook Personal Profile Pages Have a Way Bigger Reach

-Posts to your personal page are going to get So.
-Many.
-More.
-Impressions.
+Posts to your personal page are going to get so many more eyeballs on them without having to run any expensive ads.

 It’s the way Facebook uses their algorithm (how they determine which posts are shown, and how often), to entice businesses to spend advertising dollars.